-- 14.1 Post tender negotiation is to be the exception and such negotiations shall be conducted strictly in accordance with the following: - They shall take place at predetermined times and places. - The Procurement team, Monitoring Officer and the Section 151 Officer or their Deputies, must be notified of the time and venue of all negotiations. - More than one officer of the Council shall always be present, including either the Monitoring Officer or the Section 151 Officer or their Deputies, or their senior representative. - The signed record of all meetings shall be kept on file. - In the event of a contract being awarded, the relevant signed records of meetings shall be bound into the contract.
+Post tender negotiation is to be the exception and such negotiations shall be conducted strictly in accordance with the following:

+- They shall take place at predetermined times and places; - The Procurement team, Monitoring Officer and the Section 151 Officer or their Deputies, must be notified of the time and venue of all negotiations; - More than one officer of the Council shall always be present, including either the Monitoring Officer or the Section 151 Officer or their Deputies, or their senior representative. - The signed record of all meetings shall be kept on file. - In the event of a contract being awarded, the relevant signed records of meetings shall be bound into the contract.

-15 CONTRACT AWARD
+15. CONTRACT AWARD

-15.1 The approval level for accepting tenders and quotations is shown in the table below
+15.1 The approval level for accepting tenders and quotations is as follows: